fgauna12/fgauna12.github.io/about.md

 permalink: /about/
 ---

 My name is Facundo Gauna.
 Sometimes I go by Frank.
-Married young but loving every minute of it.

 I'm a Cloud Solutions Architect at [Nebbia Technology](http://nebbiatech.com) in Orlando, FL.
-I have a degree in Computer Engineering from University of Central Florida.

-You might be able to find me on Slack at [Orlando Devs](http://orlandodevelopers.technology/).
-Email me or shoot me a message on [LinkedIn](https://www.linkedin.com/in/facundo-gauna-601b8a47) .

-I enjoy coding quite a bit and I consider it one of my hobbies.
-I also like to play table tennis and attend Meetups in the Orlando area.
-Used to be a recreational gamer but I stopped so I could have time for other things.
+I help companies with various projects centered around Azure, DevOps, and Architecture.
+Continuous Delivery usually gets companies only so far.
+Architecture and Cloud are essential to enable DevOps as well.

+I am constantly on the lookout for a new side project.
+I attend a couple of meetups in the Orlando area regularly and speak at local events.

 ## Where's that name from?

 Argentina.
 I was named after a book about the struggle in Argentina about European modernization in the 1830s.
 Never read it.

-<mark>Fun Fact:</mark> If you like Bacardi, the founder's name is [Facundo Bacardi](https://en.wikipedia.org/wiki/Facundo_Bacardi).
-Ask me how I found out.

 ![]({{site.baseurl}}/assets/images/facundo.jpg)

-## Also, when a Facundo drinks milk

-<iframe width="560" height="315" src="https://www.youtube.com/embed/S6Eg-Qai6f0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>